mattrglobal/oidc-client-bound-assertions-spec/spec.md

   &credential_format=w3cvc-jsonld
 ```

-When a request of this nature is made, the `access_token` issued to the Holder authorizes it to access the credential endpoint to obtain a credential from the CI.
+When a request of this nature is made, the `access_token` issued to the Credential Holder authorizes it to access the credential endpoint to obtain a credential from the Credential Issuer.

 ## Request Parameters